dobairoland/ZyEHW/hw/README.md

 checking the logs, the timing reports or just making sure that *0 Critical Warnings* were encountered during the routing.

-You can close Vivado and proceed to the `sw` directory for setting up the software for the processors of Zynq-7000 AP SoC.
+You can close Vivado now and proceed to the `sw` directory for setting up the software for the processors of Zynq-7000 AP SoC.